almiris/wsrobot/wsrobot/readme.md

 WSRobot is a testing tool for REST web services that

 - respond to GET, POST or DELETE request
-- echange mainly JSON content
+- exchange mainly JSON content

 ## First steps